hugo-sid/hugo-blog-awesome/README.md

 ## Why this theme?

-Hugo Blog Awesome (HBA) is a theme crafted to capture your readers' attention.
+Hugo Blog Extended (HBE) is an extended version of the popular Hugo Blog Awesome theme, crafted to capture your readers' attention with additional features and improvements.

-Additionally, it's fast, [privacy-conscious](https://themarkup.org/blacklight?url=hba.sid.one), and comes with no external dependencies.
+Additionally, it's fast, privacy-conscious, and comes with no external dependencies.
 That's right.
 There are no Google fonts, icon packs, or JavaScript frameworks.
 No trackers or ads to bloat your website.

 Its focus on minimalism and clean UI ensures that your content takes the spotlight.
 This, coupled with the support for dark mode, provides a stress-free (on the eyes) reading experience for your audience.